CSCI-2380-03P-Fall24/lab-10-intro-to-bst-ide-enabled-valeriamtz01/README.md

 # Lab 10 - Intro to Binary Search Tree
 Complete the exercises in BSTlab1.cpp (class/function definitions - no main() function should be written).
+For the correctly implemented bonus, you are able to get 1% to your final grade.

 In this lab you will implement some introductory operations on Binary Search Trees.